-There is considerable crime in many parts of Southern Africa.
-Most of this crime is not aimed at the tourist...well, unless you are stupid enough to leave your laptop or Nikon on the seat of your parked car in Johannesburg.
-As a rule, we do not visit areas considered dangerous.
-There is no crime in any of the game parks, nor in the areas of transport.
+There is good bit crime in parts of southern Africa, but most of this crime is not aimed at the tourist.
+Of course, if you leave your Nikon on the back seat of your rental car, you'll probably find you window smashed and bye bye camera.
+So, isn't that your fault?
+As a rule, we will not visit areas considered dangerous.
+There is no tourism crime in any of the game parks.
 If we have any road travel planned into the safari, it will be on the safest roads.
 Personal safety in Africa is like safety anyplace.
-It is best if you are a seasoned traveler if you travel on your own, but if you do, always seek out help with the best routes.
+It is best if you are a seasoned traveler if you travel on your own, but if you do, always seek best routes, and I want to help you with this.
 I've driven hundreds of thousands of kilometers in Africa, and I've come across everything from bandits to beggars, and I won't put you in harms way.
 That's why I think South Africa, Namibia, Botswana, and Zambia are perfect African safari destinations.

 Unlimited Wildlife on Oasis Africa Photo Safaris